Understand and Overcome Emotional Dependency

 But while reassurance calms anxiety today, it often prevents the development of self-trust, emotional autonomy, and internal stability.
 The costs often emerge later through increased anxiety, relationship strain, loss of independence, and a growing fear of separation.

-The pattern therefore creates a powerful illusion: it feels protective because it reduces insecurity now, while quietly increasing dependence over time.
+The pattern therefore creates a powerful illusion: it feels protective because it reduces insecurity now, while quietly increasing your dependence over time.

 The Hidden Costs of Emotional Dependency